 If you want the best education out there in Information Science you can't do better than Pennsylvania State University - University Park.
 In addition to its bachelor's programs, Pennsylvania State University - University Park offers graduate degrees in IS.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 University of Maryland - Baltimore County is among your top options if you're planning on studying Information Science.
-University of Maryland - Baltimore County offers graduate degrees in is for those interested in an advanced degree.
+University of Maryland - Baltimore County information science students receive 8.4% more than the typical is student.
 It is established in the suburban region of Baltimore, Maryland.

 Any student pursuing a degree in Information Science has to look into Drexel University.
-Drexel University offers graduate degrees in is for those interested in an advanced degree.
+Drexel University information science students receive 7.5% more than the average is student.
 The surrounding area of a big city is great for students seeking out considerable chances for social networking, experience, and exploration.

 University of Maryland - College Park is among your best bets if you're planning on studying Information Science.
 University of Maryland - College Park offers graduate degrees in is for those interested in an advanced degree.
 Positioned in College Park, Maryland, UMCP offers a dependable, suburban environment for young people.

 It's hard to find a better school than Northwestern University if you wish to pursue Information Science as a major.
 In addition to its bachelor's programs, Northwestern University offers graduate degrees in IS.
-Northwestern University has one of the largest student bodies in Illinois.
+Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.

 Boston College is among your top options if you want to study Information Science.
 Boston College information science students receive 22.8% more than the standard is student.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

 Any student pursuing a degree in Information Science needs to check out University of North Carolina at Chapel Hill.
-Is majors from University of North Carolina at Chapel Hill earn a boost of approximately 8.4% above the average earnings of information science graduates.
+University of North Carolina at Chapel Hill offers graduate degrees in is for those interested in an advanced degree.
 University of North Carolina at Chapel Hill is among the largest schools in North Carolina.